makelinux/ubuntu-server-auto-install/README.md

 * Short - about 100 lines of code, easy modifiable
 * Helps to run installation with qemu
 * Suitable for batch installation
-* UEFI & MBR Boot Options
+* Works with both UEFI & MBR Boot Options
-  * _Works great with Hyper-V Gen1 and Gen2 VMs!_
+  * _Works great with Hyper-V Gen1 and Gen2 VMs!
+(If using Gen2, set Secure Boot Template to "Microsoft UEFI Certificate Authority"_

-Interface:
+## Interface

 * No arguments - interactive mode.
 The program requestes desired version XX.YY.
 * Argument - XX.YY of Ubuntu server version.
 The program finds the third release digit automatically.